pedrolacerda/restaurant-reservation/README.md

 ### Windows users

 You may need to install some dependencies on your machine prior to the installation.
-First, download the latest [Python version](https://www.python.org/ftp/python/3.9.2/python-3.9.2-amd64.exe).

-Then, with admin privileges, execute the following commands
+Open `VSCode` with admin privileges.

 ```bash
 npm install --global --production windows-build-tools